Viatical Loans vs. Viatical Settlements: Understanding the Difference

 Viatical Loans and How They Work

-A viatical loan allows a person with a serious illness to borrow against the cash surrender value or surrender value of their life insurance policy.
-The loan is secured using the face value of the policy and is repaid from the proceeds after the insured dies—or during the borrower’s lifetime, depending on terms.
+A viatical loan lets someone with a serious or terminal illness borrow money using the value of their life insurance policy as collateral.
+The loan is typically secured by the policy’s face value and repaid either from the death benefit after the insured passes away or by the borrower during their lifetime, depending on the loan terms.

 The Real Cost of Viatical Loans